martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 Lastly, univalent type theories don't assume the axiom of choice or the principle of excluded middle, and so in some sense they are constructive by default.
-But we emphasize that these two axioms are constistent and hence can be safely used as assumptions.
+But we emphasize that these two axioms are consistent and hence can be safely used as assumptions.
 However, virtually all theorems of univalent mathematics, e.g. in UniMath, have been proved without assuming them, with natural mathematical arguments.
 The formulation of theses principles in univalent